 “We want shopping locally owned stores to feel more like leisure sport and less like an adrenaline-fueled running with the bulls,” Cross said of her inspiration for the idea.
 And with more than 200 participating small businesses, there’s no shortage of sporting chances — and ample opportunities to find the perfect gift for everyone on your holiday shopping list.

-This year, Little Boxes welcomed Built Oregon as its new owner, a non-profit group that supports Oregon-based companies and entrepreneurs producing locally-made goods.
-The event has also been expanded to three days, slated for Nov.
+In 2017, Little Boxes was purchased by Built Oregon, a nonprofit that supports Oregon-based companies and entrepreneurs producing locally made goods.
+The event has been expanded to three days, running Nov.
 24–26, 2017.

 “We’re thrilled to bring Little Boxes into the Built Oregon community to further connect local shoppers and retailers,” said Terry St. Marie, co-founder of Built Oregon.
-“This event has become Portland’s Black Friday and Small Business Saturday tradition and an alternative to the frenzy at the big box retailers.
-Getting started is easy.
+“This event has become Portland’s Black Friday and Small Business Saturday tradition and an alternative to the frenzy at the big box retailers.”

 Download the free Little Boxes app and head to any store on the list to receive your first raffle ticket.
 You’ll get a free raffle entry for every Little Boxes store you visit and every purchase earns you bonus raffle entries.

 Not sure where to start?
 Here are a few of our favorite participating stores during the 2017 holiday season:

 Step into the stylish side of the Wild West at Animal Traffic, an Americana-inspired clothing store on trendy Mississippi Avenue.
 Here, classic vintage pieces coexist with Northwest heritage brands, allowing shoppers to stock up on cozy flannels, classic Levi’s and Pendleton blankets all at once.
 Around the corner sits the Annex, Animal Traffic’s brand-new boutique featuring hand-built boots and American-made footwear.